NuNetwork/nunetwork.github.io/_pages/list-nubits.md

 avatar=0
 ```

-### Handle NuShare transactions with many outputs
+See [NuBits Wallet Manual](https://nubits.com/wallet-manual) for location of `nu.conf`.

+### Withdrawal of NuShares after large deposits from voting shareholders

-In order to vote at optimal rate, shareholders split the NuShares in their addresses by 10,000 NSR per output.
-Trying to send large amounts using split outputs could fail, so we built three mechanisms as workarounds.
+In order to vote at optimal rate, shareholders split the NuShares in their addresses by 10,000 NSR per output, and since transactions have technical limits applying to all Bitcoin-based blockchain assets, exchanges should handle sending with an unusual amount of outputs.
+We built three mechanisms into NuBits Wallet to help resolve potential issues.

 - NuBits Wallet always avoids including unnecessary outputs.
 - Option `multitx=1` lets the wallet create multiple transactions to send funds.
 RPC commands return each transaction ID separated by newline.